 Razorback Softball Camps

-In 2010, behind the coaching of Carpenter and Larabee, the Razorbacks saw second baseman Courtney Breault become the fourth Razorback in program history to garner All-Freshman honors.
+Behind the coaching of Carpenter and Larabee, infielder Courtney Breault became the fourth Razorback in program history to garner SEC All-Freshman honors in 2010.
 The Roseville, Calif., native finished the season with a .313 average against SEC opponents.
 Breault drove in 20 of her 32 RBI during conference play and boasted a .943 fielding percentage during those games.

 Also under the direction of Carpenter, senior Sandra Smith earned a spot on the SEC All-Defensive Team for her excellent play at third base.
 Smith finished conference play with 54 assists and a perfect fielding percentage in 78 chances.